Shared Subspace Models for Multi-Group Covariance Estimation: Reduction of Asymptotic Bias Via Pooling

-Here, the accuracy of the estimate depends on $\gamma$, $K$ and the magnitude of the eigenvalues, with the bias decreasing as the number of groups $K$ increases.
-Empirically, in the fully general setting in which $\psi_k$ varies across groups we get bias reductions that scale similarly in $K$.
-This is supported by the results in Table \ref{table:groupLoss} which show that when estimating groups of spiked covariance matrices using the shared subspace estimator there is a significant reduction in Stein's risk.
-Moreover, Equation \ref{eqn:bound} provides a useful benchmark for understanding the bias of shared subspace estimates.
+Here, the accuracy of the estimate depends on $\alpha$, $K$ and the magnitude of the eigenvalues, with the bias naturally decreasing as the number of groups increases.
+Most importantly, Equation \ref{eqn:lbound} provides a useful benchmark for understanding the bias of shared subspace estimates in the general setting in which $\psi_k$ varies across groups.
+Our conjecture that the subspace accuracy is larger than the lower bound when the eigenvectors between groups are variable is consistent with our simulation results.